| Title: | Portable and Performant Tour Animations |

 the maximum number of bases to generate |

-object containing information about the tour path and
+A detour object containing information about the tour path and

 its parameters